 As part of the Federal Trade Commission’s systematic review of all current FTC rules and guides, the agency is announcing a modified 10-year regulatory review schedule.

-To ensure that its rules and industry guides stay relevant and are not overly burdensome, the Commission reviews them on a 10-year schedule.
+To ensure that its rules and industry guides stay relevant and are not overly burdensome, the FTC reviews them on a 10-year schedule.
 The review schedule is published each year, with adjustments in response to public input, changes in the marketplace, and resource demands.
-For 2013, the Commission intends to begin reviews of, and solicit comments on, the following rules:
+For 2015, the Commission intends to initiate reviews of, and solicit public comments on, the following rules:

 The Federal Trade Commission works for consumers to prevent fraudulent, deceptive, and unfair business practices and to provide information to help spot, stop, and avoid them.
 To file a complaint in English or Spanish, visit the FTC’s online Complaint Assistant or call 1-877-FTC-HELP (1-877-382-4357).
 The FTC enters complaints into Consumer Sentinel, a secure, online database available to more than 2,000 civil and criminal law enforcement agencies in the U.S. and abroad.
 The FTC’s website provides free information on a variety of consumer topics.
 Like the FTC on Facebook, follow us on Twitter, and subscribe to press releases for the latest FTC news and resources.